Banata

 Enterprise SSO with SAML 2.0 and OpenID Connect (OIDC) for organization-level authentication.

-Single Sign-On (SSO) enables enterprise customers to authenticate through their existing identity provider (IdP) — Okta, Azure AD, Google Workspace, OneLogin, PingIdentity, and others.
-Instead of managing separate credentials in your application, users sign in once through their corporate IdP and are automatically authenticated.
+Single Sign-On (SSO) lets your enterprise customers authenticate through their existing identity provider (IdP) — Okta, Azure AD, Google Workspace, OneLogin, PingIdentity, and others.
+Instead of managing separate credentials in your application, your users sign in once through their corporate IdP and are automatically authenticated in yours.

 Supported Protocols